symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 Modifying a multisig account
 ############################

-After reviewing this guide, you will learn how to modify an existing :doc:`multisig account<../../concepts/multisig-account>`.
+Modify an existing :doc:`multisig account<../../concepts/multisig-account>`.

 First, you are going to turn a 1-of-2 multisig account into a 2-of-2.
 Then, you will add a new cosignatory, becoming a 2-of-3.
 After removing a cosignatory, you will know how to perform all sort of modifications to multisig accounts.